-- Marijuana facts
+- Medical Marijuana

-- Is marijuana addictive?
+- Is It Addictive?

 - Marijuana's (scientific name is Cannabis sativa) leaves, seeds, stems and/or roots are consumed by marijuana users for the purpose of feeling intoxicated.